 Additional Symmetry Procedures

 In some instances, breast conservation therapy can be performed in which only the cancerous portion of the breast is removed.
-Patients who opt for this treatment plan require radiation therapy as well to better reduce the risk of further breast tumor.
+Patients who opt for this treatment plan typically require radiation therapy as well to the breast so as to better reduce the risk of further breast disease.
 In certain patients, the removal of a large amount of breast tissue would cause a significant deformity.
-Oncoplastic surgery involves repositioning the breast tissue in such a way as to reduce the deformity and provide a more natural appearing breast after the diseased segment is removed.
+Oncoplastic surgery involves repositioning the breast tissue in such a way so as to reduce the deformity and provide a more natural appearing breast after the diseased segment is removed.

 The Women’s Health and Cancer Rights Act passed in 1998 mandates insurance coverage for breast reconstruction in the United States, which includes the surgical intervention of the affected breast as well as the opposite breast for purposes of symmetry.